 For example, current issues of Journal A may be published by a member with prefix

 10.1234.
 Issues of Journal A published prior to 2010 are hosted and maintained by a member with prefix

 10.5678.
 Journal A is owned by prefix

 10.5678 retains control of the back issue DOIs owned by prefix

-Transfer a title yourself
+Requesting a title transfer

 - Option A (preferred): If a title transfer has been posted to the Enhanced Transfer Alerting Service (ETAS) let us know and we’ll proceed with the transfer without further confirmation.